amiaopensource/ffmprovisr/readme.md

 ## Sister projects

+[The Cable Bible](https://amiaopensource.github.io/cable-bible/): A Guide to Cables and Connectors Used for Audiovisual Tech
 [Script Ahoy](http://dd388.github.io/crals/): Community Resource for Archivists and Librarians Scripting
 [sourcecaster](https://datapraxis.github.io/sourcecaster/): helps you use the command line to work through common challenges that come up when working with digital primary sources.